doc1000/email_sorting/README.md

 ![inquire boulder histogram](images/email_target_topic_histogram.png)

 ### Summary Clusters
 Originally looking at only the unclassified emails, I framed this as a clustering problem.
 As such after instituting a word processing pipeline culminating in a tf-idf matrix for the document corpus, I applied k-means clustering with both euclidean and cosine similarity distance metrics, as well as latent Dirchelet analysis.
-I have not yet pursued metrics (silhouette, entropy) on this process yet, but the eyeball test indicated roughly 8 clusters based on k-means cosine similarity represented logical word groupings to represent the underlying emails.
+I have not yet pursued metrics (silhouette, entropy) on this process yet, but the eyeball test indicated roughly 8 clusters based on LDA or k-means cosine similarity represented logical word groupings to represent the underlying emails.
 I would like to investigate coherence metrics to lend further informability to the clusters.

 ![pca clustering](images/pca_3d_titled.png)